ucll-programming/course-material/docs/installation/git-linux.md

 ## Git Installation

-The installation depends on which Linux distro you're running.
+The installation depends on which Linux distribution you're running.
 We refer you to this [page](https://git-scm.com/download/linux).

 {% include git-configuration.md %}